Have you been a victim of violence at work?

 According to the Occupational Safety and Health Administration (OSHA), each year an average of 2 million U.S. workers report having been a victim of violence at work which includes acts of lateral or peer-to-peer violence.

-“Simply increasing awareness of lateral violence in the workplace is the first step toward preventing it.”
-Molloy said.
-“Though lateral violence is by definition peer-to-peer, it can involve a ‘power gradient’ where one coworker is in a position of perceived power, such as in the case of seniority.
-This type of workplace violence could lead to misuse of power by the aggressor.”
+Lateral violence can be something as subtle as excluding coworkers, gossiping, purposefully having a conversation in front of a coworker knowing that it could trigger them or as aggressive as actual physical violence.
+Though lateral violence is peer-to-peer, it can involve a ‘power gradient’ where one coworker is in a position of perceived power, such as in the case of seniority.
+This type of workplace violence could lead to misuse of power by the aggressor.

-Excessive absenteeism or lateness, increased mistakes or errors and unsatisfactory work quality are warning signs to watch for in victims.
+Excessive absenteeism or lateness, increased mistakes or errors, and unsatisfactory work quality are warning signs to watch for in victims.

 Warning signs to look for in an aggressor are:

-- Crying, sulking or temper tantrums
+• Crying, sulking or temper tantrums

-- Pushing the limits of acceptable conduct or disregarding the health and safety of others
+• Pushing the limits of acceptable conduct or disregarding the health and safety of others

-- Refusal to acknowledge job performance problems
+• Refusing to acknowledge job performance problems

 Related Posts